GABurns/12PlotsChristmas/README.md

 Welcome to the [Exploristics](https://www.linkedin.com/company/exploristics/) 12 Plots of Christmas repository!
 In this project, we showcase a collection of 12 different plots created using R (& SAS) programming language to celebrate the holiday season.

+These plots were featured on the [rweekly](https://rweekly.org/2024-W02.html) , a weekly R newsletter curating the highlights of the the online R commmunity.

 # Table of contents

 1. [Plots](#plots)